spatial-computing/CASPER/README.md

  - (Optional) Background Geoprocessing (64-bit)

 ####Using the Code
 The project can be compiled with VS2013 or later.
-You need a post-commit and a post-checkout git hook to generate an extra header file.
+You need to install ArcGIS Desktop C++ SDK.
+You also need a post-commit and a post-checkout git hook to generate an extra header file.
 Use the following sample:

 ```bash
 #!/bin/bash